svedova/vsk-me/src/content/programming/all-in-one-ssr-ssg-spa-api.md

 }
 ```

 So, now, the application can receive a request, make the necessary call based on the route, and render that content on the server side.
-Perfect!